 By default, metrics plotted on your chart or table appear in order from the highest to the lowest number.
 For example, if you choose

 Average response timefor the Value field, this plots the slowest to fastest response times for the selected metrics.
 (Typical values selected are average response time or requests per minute.)

-In addition, the Limit field controls the number of series visible on the chart.
-It defaults to five unless your metrics value includes a wildcard.
+In addition, the Limit field controls the number of series visible on the chart, showing the top five items by default.
+To set a custom item limit, set the Limit field to the desired number.
 For example, to plot the top ten slowest web transactions, use these values:

 Average response time